EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Implementing-modern-authentication.md

 1. On page Role Services, activate **Web Application Proxy**.
 1. In Add features that are required for Web Application Proxy, click **Add Features**.
 1. In **Add Roles and Features Wizard**, on page **Role Services**, click **Next >**.
-1. On page Confirmation, click **Install**.
+1. On page Confirmation, activate **Restart the destination server automatically if required** and click **Install**.

+    Wait for the feature installation to complete.

 1. On page Installation progress, click **Close**.

-### Task 3: Import the certificate on the Web Application Proxy Server and disable TLS 1.3
+### Task 2: Import the wildcard certificate on the Web Application Proxy Server and disable TLS 1.3

 Perform this task on CL1.